“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 He does not usually deal directly with the Area Presidency.
 Instead, he works through the mission presidency.

 In special circumstances, a district president can be authorized to recommend, set apart, and release missionaries.
 He can also be authorized to conduct temple recommend interviews and sign the recommends.
+He can also be authorized to set apart his counselors.
 If the Area Presidency feels that a district president should have this expanded authority, they recommend him to the First Presidency.
 If approval is given, it is for that person, not the position.
 When a new district president is called, this expanded authority does not transfer to him.

 The stake president or an assigned counselor calls and sets apart a stake executive secretary.
-He should hold the Melchizedek Priesthood and be worthy to have a temple recommend.
+He should hold the Melchizedek Priesthood and have a current temple recommend.

 The executive secretary has the following responsibilities: